Roadkill – Liam’s Kawasaki KZ750R

 Viewer discretion is advised for any Kangaroos that may be viewing this bike.
 Taking its namesake from the amount of Roo hide used across the build, it’s a rustic tracker that will have Skippy shivering in fright.
-Or whatever it is that Roos do when scared.

 Coming across a 1982 Kawasaki KZ750R on Facebook for a steal, this would be the perfect machine for Liam to work on and ride.
 “The price was right, and so was the style.
 So I picked the bike up and soon got to work making it truly mine.
 I completely rebuilt the bike’s style from the frame and motor, to the tank and paintwork 4 times in just as many months.
 It cost an arm and a leg going over it so many times, but I had to get it to the point where it was truly from my style and me.
 If it wasn’t something that got me excited as soon as I opened the shed door each morning then it would have to be changed.”